Chaddyfynn/RobCo-Terminal/README.md

 ## How to Build
 You can compile this project on Windows using make and the cl65 compiler (get it here: https://cc65.github.io/).
+The version of C used in this project is GNU89.

 Once the /bin directory of the cc65 has been added to path, you can compile with
 ```bash